Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/crossreference.rst

 Attribute pages
 ---------------

-If you want to link to an attribute page, you have to use ``:attr:`your_attribute```.
+If you want to link to an attribute page, you should use ``:attr:`your_attribute```.
 You can link, for example, to :attr:`qiskit.circuit.QuantumCircuit.parameters` by writing:

 .. code-block:: text